-Girls must stick to designated sledding, tobogganing, and snow-tubing hills away from roads or heavily wooded areas to enjoy sledding safely.
-They should also receive basic instruction in sledding safety and conduct rules and learn to perform basic steering skills, including how to slow down and stop.
-Members are never to be towed behind a motor vehicle including a snow mobile.
+Stick to designated sledding, tobogganing, and snow-tubing hills away from roads or heavily wooded areas to enjoy sledding safely.
+Girl Scouts should also receive basic instruction in sledding safety and conduct rules and learn to perform basic steering skills, including how to slow down and stop.
+Members are never to be towed behind a motor vehicle, including a snowmobile.